bmagrys/micro-frontend-architecture/README.md

 Example consists of following projects:
 - Envelope `/micro-frontend-envelope`: Starting application with layout and main navigation, acting as Envelope for other apps.
-That's entry layer for every nested content in panel,
+That's entry layer for every nested content in panel [(read more)](./micro-frontend-envelope/README.md),
 - Orders `/micro-frontend-app-orders`: Demo micro application which acts as Orders section
-  - Micro-app model where bundles can be hosted separately and referenced at runtime in Envelope app
+  - Micro-app model where bundles can be hosted separately and referenced at runtime in Envelope app [(read more)](./micro-frontend-app-orders/README.md),
 - (more coming soon)

 ---
 #### Assumptions